bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 To do the fit, weighting parameters are defined for each standards spectrum except for the last one in the list.
 The weight for the last spectrum is one minus the sum of the other weights, thus constraining the standards to be 100 percent of the unknown.
 Thus, if you used three standards, the first two would have weights ``x`` and ``y`` and the third would have weight ``1-x-y``. ``x`` and ``y`` would then be varied to best fit the data.
 Each standard spectrum is interpolated onto the energy grid of the unknown when the fit is performed as normalized or derivative |mu| (E).
 The fit is performed over the data range indicated by the text boxes near the top of the window.
-There are pluck buttons which can be used to set the fitting range by clicking on a plot of the data.
+There are pluck buttons which can be used to set the fitting range by :mark:`leftclick,..` double-clicking on a plot of the data.

 Fitting normalized |mu| (E), derivative |mu| (E), or |chi| (k) is chosen using the radio buttons just above the table of standards.
 When fitting |chi| (k)